msoares-prog/OmnistackProject/README.md

 ## Be The Hero!

 ### About OmniStack
 OmniStack Week is an one week event with the propouse of improve programing skills.
 With a pratical aproach, we buil a web application with Node.js on backend, ReactJS on frontend and React Native on mobile.
-The OmniStack Week is promoted by [Rocketseat](https://rocketseat.com.br/)
+The OmniStack Week is an event promoted by [Rocketseat](https://rocketseat.com.br/).

 ### Description